Pupil Illness and Medication Policy

 MILD COLD SYMPTOMS: If a child’s mild cold symptoms would prevent him/ her from participating in normal school curriculum, e.g. significant weariness at onset, streaming watery discharge from nose, persistent cough, he/ she should be kept at home.

 CONJUNCTIVITIS: inflammation of the lining of the eye and eyelid, causing sore or red eyes; can be highly contagious if bacterial or viral.
-Children with red eye/s and a watery or sticky discharge are required to remain at home until evaluated by a doctor and treatment commenced.
-The GP will advise when the pupil can return to school.
+Children with red eye/s and a watery or sticky discharge must be evaluated by a doctor, who will advise about return to school – at least 24 hours after start of treatment, perhaps until fully recovered.

 IMPETIGO: The fluid inside the blisters is very infectious.
 The child should be taken to the doctor who will advise about return to school, usually when blisters have dried and healed or a minimum of 24 hrs after commencing antibiotics,